-Up to now the Secretariat has worked either with a staff belonging to the hosting countries or with a staff internationally recruited.
+Up to now the Secretariat has worked either with staff belonging to the hosting countries or with staff internationally recruited.

-This solution is an opportunity to highlight for a while a particular country and its priorities for higher education.
-In taking the responsibility of the Secretariat, this country becomes more directly involved in the Bologna process and the national stakeholders and experts have an opportunity to become more involved too.
+In taking the responsibility for the Secretariat, this particular country becomes more closely involved in the Bologna process and the national stakeholders and experts have an opportunity to become more involved too.
+This provides the opportunity to make its priorities for higher education better known.

-The rotating Secretariat guarantees that every country that wants to be strongly involved in the Bologna process will have its turn.
+The rotating Secretariat guarantees that every country willing to be strongly involved in the Bologna process will have its turn.

-This rotating structure is flexible, depending of the choices of the hosting country.
+This rotating structure is flexible, depending on the choices of the hosting country.
 This flexibility is in the spirit of the Bologna process which is an intergovernmental process based on the soft law.
 The structure and the staff are defined by the country hosting the Secretariat, taking into consideration the terms of reference.